Josh Gray (rugby union, born 2001)

-Josh Gray (born 7 July 2001) is an English rugby union player for Gloucester Rugby in the Premiership Rugby, he will spend the 2022-23 season on loan at the Jersey Reds in the RFU Championship.
+Josh Gray (born 7 July 2001) is an English rugby union player for Hartpury University R.F.C. in the RFU Championship.
 Gray can play across the back-row.

 Early life

 Gray started playing rugby at five years old at Salisbury RFC then to Cirencester RFC until U13 returning to Salisbury at U14 winning the U14 Dorset and Wilts County Cup.
 Gray was also in the Swindon Town Football Junior Academy U7-U9 but declined a junior contract to focus on rugby.

 As a teenager Gray continued with several sports playing representative level for Gloucestershire County Cricket U12-U15 (top-order batsman and wicket keeper) and Wiltshire County Elite Golf Squad U12-U15.
-Gray also participated in Ian Poulter’s Invitational at the Marquess Golf Course at Woburn Golf and Country Club.
+Gray also participated in Ian Poulter's Invitational at the Marquess Golf Course at Woburn Golf and Country Club.
 He joined the Gloucester Rugby Academy as part of the U13 DPP and progressed through to Gloucester U18s playing in two Academy league finals in 2018 and 2019.

 Gray studied at Dean Close School and Director of Rugby, Andrew Stanley (ex-Gloucester back-row player) supported his rugby development at school.
 Gray was offered a contract with Gloucester Rugby in 2019.